Left Coast Chamber Ensemble Musicians

 Violinist Anna Presler, a longtime member of Left Coast Chamber Ensemble and currently its artistic director, has taught at Sacramento State University since 1994, where she plays in the faculty ensemble-in-residence, the Sun Quartet.
 She is also a member of New Century Chamber Orchestra, and has performed as a soloist with the ensemble.
-Ms. Presler was a fellow at the Banff Art Center, the International Music Seminar at Cornwall, and the Tanglewood Music Center, where her chamber music coaches included Eugene Lehner, Gil Kalish and Julius Levine.
+Anna was a fellow at the Banff Art Center, the International Music Seminar at Cornwall, and the Tanglewood Music Center, where her chamber music coaches included Eugene Lehner, Gil Kalish and Julius Levine.
 She holds degrees from Yale University, the San Francisco Conservatory of Music, and North Carolina School of the Arts.
 She studied with Elaine Richey, Sidney Harth, Syoko Aki, Ian Swensen, and the poet John Hollander.
 With Phyllis Kamrin, Kurt Rohde and Leighton Fong, she founded the Onyx Quartet in 1995; the ensemble merged with LCCE several years later and continues to perform and record.
-Ms. Presler lives in Berkeley with her husband, the cellist Leighton Fong, and their daughter Maria.
+Ms. Presler lives in Berkeley with her husband, cellist Leighton Fong, and their daughter Maria.

 Phyllis Kamrin violin, viola

-Ms. Kamrin received her B.M. from the Curtis Institute and her M.M. from the New England Conservatory.
+Phyllis Kamrin received her B.M. from the Curtis Institute and her M.M. from the New England Conservatory.
 She is a member of the string quartet within the Left Coast Chamber Ensemble, and of the Alma Duo, an ensemble with guitar.
 She has played with the Sierra String Quartet, winners of the Duisberg Prize, the New Century Chamber Orchestra, and Philharmonia Baroque.
 Ms. Kamrin can be heard on the Kameleon, VQS, and Harmonia Mundi labels.
-Ms. Kamrin is Director of Adult Chamber Music at the Crowden School in Berkeley.
+She is Director of Adult Chamber Music at the Crowden School in Berkeley.

 Kurt Rohde, composer/violist/artistic advisor